statamic/docs/content/collections/docs/installing-a-starter-kit.md

 ---
 ## Read This First

 Most (but not all) Starter Kits are intended to be used in a brand new, empty site.
-Be sure to read each kit's documentation before installing into an existing site so you know what to expect and how to get the most out of it.
+Be sure to read each Kit's documentation before installing into an existing site so you know what to expect and how to get the most out of it.

 ## Installing from the Command Line